Find a Medicaid doctor near you

 No in-network provider available within a reasonable distance?
 You have options.

-Request an out-of-network exception.
-Federal network adequacy standards require your MCO to cover out-of-network care when no in-network provider is available.
-Call your plan's member services line, explain the situation, and ask for an exception.
-Document your attempts to find an in-network provider first — dates, names, and outcomes.
+• Request an out-of-network exception — federal network adequacy standards require your MCO to cover out-of-network care when no in-network provider is available.
+Call member services, explain the situation, and document your attempts to find an in-network provider first.

-File a grievance with your MCO.
-MCOs are required to have a grievance process for members who experience access problems.
-A filed grievance creates a paper trail and sometimes prompts the plan to find a provider faster than individual phone calls do.
+• File a grievance with your MCO — MCOs are required to have a grievance process for members who experience access problems, and a filed grievance creates a paper trail.

-Contact your state Medicaid agency directly.
-If your MCO isn't resolving the issue, escalate to the state agency that contracts with your plan.
-States have an oversight interest in network adequacy — they can pressure plans to perform.
+• Contact your state Medicaid agency directly if your MCO isn't resolving the issue — states have an oversight interest in network adequacy and can pressure plans to perform.

-Use an FQHC in the meantime.
-Don't delay care while working through the access problem.
-An FQHC will see you now, and you can continue working on the longer-term network issue separately.
+• Use an FQHC in the meantime — don't delay care while working through the access problem.

 Fee-for-service Medicaid: a different search process